(CW for discussion of mental health, depression, addiction, abuse, trauma, and anxiety.)

 A strategy I’ve learned from depression is to crank up the self care just the way you would if you were sick.
 Make sure your basic human needs for calories, hydration, hygiene, and medicine are met, then lean into all the things you find soothing.
 After all, the whole point of this hiatus is to help you rest, right?
 Soft weighted blankets, your favorite music, good food or drinks.
 If you can get outside, do it.
 Nothing helps like a change in scenery.

-It’s not all bubble baths and me-time.
+It doesn’t have to be all bubble baths and me-time (unless you want it to be).
 Sometimes it’s channeling your anxious energy into active things that will make your life more livable.
 Like the kind of self care that amounts to parenting yourself—taking yourself to the dentist, researching therapists, or dealing with the stack of mail you’ve ignored for weeks.
 Sometimes it’s reaching out for community care—joining a freecyle buy-nothing group, or volunteering for a cause that’s meaningful for you, taking a class on a kind of exercise or dance you’ve never tried, or loading up at the library on books about something that’s always interested you.
 Are there relationships in your life that you could explore outside NSFW Twitter, like family, friends, professional, or community?
 Who haven’t you connected with in a long time?